 Nicolas signed a 3 year servitude contract a LaRochelle to go to New France in the service of Claude Robutel.
 In 1664, he left France, the area of internal religious and political conflict.
 Claude Robutal was a merchant at LaRochelle who went to New France in 1653 and returned to France where he was married in 1659.
 Robutal continued to recruit new pioneers for his concession of the seigneuries of Ile St. Paul on January 28, 1664.
 Nicolas was to be a part of this concession for the time.

 Marguerite came to New France as a Fille du Roi and had married Jean Chicot ant Boucherville on October 23, 1662.
 Marguerite and Jean had a daughter Catherine Chicot on Oct 24, 1663, and a son Jean Chicot on March 23, 1666.
 Her husband Jean Chicot died in 1667 at Montreal, Canada.
 Marguerite needed a spouse to help her with her young children.

-Nicolas Antoine Boyer and Marguerite Maclin were married on August 18, 1667, at Montreal.
+Nicolas Antoine Boyer and Marguerite Maclin were married on August 18, 1667, at Notre Dame de Montreal, Quebec, Canada.
 They had 10 children.

 On April 24, 1668, Nicolas and Marguerite have a daughter, Marguerite Boyer, who died the same day.